cfenollosa/os-tutorial/12-kernel-c/README.md

 I encourage you to write more small programs, which feature:

-- Local variables
+- Local variables `localvars.c`
-- Function calls
+- Function calls `functioncalls.c`
-- Pointers
+- Pointers `pointers.c`

 Then compile and disassemble them, and examine the resulting machine code.
+Follow the os-guide.pdf for explanations.
+Try to answer this question: why does the disassemblement of `pointers.c` not resemble what you would expect?
+Where is the ASCII `0x48656c6c6f` for "Hello"?